faster-cpython/benchmarking-public/results/bm-20230819-3.13.0a0-a47c13c/bm-20230819-pythonperf1-amd64-python-main-3.13.0a0-a47c13c-vs-3.11.0.md

 Benchmark hidden because not significant (3): float, pyflate, fannkuch Ignored benchmarks (16) of results/bm-20221024-3.11.0-deaf509/bm-20221024-pythonperf1-amd64-python-v3.11.0-3.11.0-deaf509.json: 2to3, aiohttp, chameleon, django_template, flaskblogging, genshi_text, genshi_xml, html5lib, pylint, sqlalchemy_declarative, sqlalchemy_imperative, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift

+# HPT report

+- Reliability score: 56.88% likely to be faster
+- 90% likely to have a speedup of 1.00x
+- 95% likely to have a speedup of 1.00x
+- 99% likely to have a speedup of 1.00x